jkaewprateep/Closed_Loop_Forecasting/README.md

 When read I found examples from this sites, I keep reading to develop my study and games for feedbacks system, forecasting series is a simple task but to have accurate results need some practice see my example from experiences of working with Flappy Birds games and other games applied.

+* That is jokes, random node has a seed.

 1. https://www.mathworks.com/help/deeplearning/ug/time-series-forecasting-using-deep-learning.html